SeanHollen/How-Java-Is-Verbose/README.md

 I personally find that MUCH less clear.
 The syntax of operators is clarifying, and more readable via the use of whitespace.

+For Java to disallow operator overloading is incompatible with the decision for Java to allow function overloading.
+Operators are functions.
+Java's not going all the way with its design philosophy.

 **Indexers**

 To get and update the value of an ArrayList in Java, one must do: